mikeperry-tor/circpad-sim/README.md

 additional sanity checking and cleanup is needed to ensure that each site only uses one circuit.

+Specifically, the `torlog2circpadtrace.py` script takes only single longest trace from a log file, and makes no effort to make sure that the client_circuit_id's match any relay side traces.
+If you have multiple circuits in your log, you should ensure they are matching the relay side properly.

 ## Collecting Relay-Side Traces

 In order for padding machines to work, they need traces for both a relay and a